taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 #### FFmpeg

 :::tip Note
 The PHP-FFmpeg project has not been renewed for the last few years and is not compatible with the RHEL 8 based systems.
-Since code for alt-PHP-FFmpeg is outdated and FFmpeg has a lot of third-party dependencies, this module is not available for CloudLinux OS Shared 8.
+Since code for alt-PHP-FFmpeg is outdated and FFmpeg has a lot of third-party dependencies, this module is not available for CloudLinux OS 8.
 :::

-Due to possible patent issues CloudLinux OS Shared does not provide <span class="notranslate"> FFmpeg </span> libraries ( [https://ffmpeg.org/legal.html](https://ffmpeg.org/legal.html) ).
+Due to possible patent issues CloudLinux OS does not provide <span class="notranslate"> FFmpeg </span> libraries ( [https://ffmpeg.org/legal.html](https://ffmpeg.org/legal.html) ).
 We highly recommend researching if you can legally install <span class="notranslate"> FFmpeg </span> extension on your server.
 This might differ based on where you and your servers are located.
 More information can be found on the link: [https://ffmpeg.org/legal.html](https://ffmpeg.org/legal.html)

 For your convenience we provide <span class="notranslate"> FFMPEG PHP </span> binding.
 For them to work, you need to install <span class="notranslate"> FFmpeg </span> package from the “<span class="notranslate">Nux Dextop</span>” repository following the [instructions](http://li.nux.ro/repos.html).